-Donny Harrel finishes his seventh year at Seattle University as the architect of the reborn baseball program.
+Donny Harrel enters his ninth year at Seattle University in 2017-18 as the architect of the reborn baseball program.

 The 2016 season was one for the record books as Harrel led the Redhawks to the program's first regular season conference title, winning the WAC in the regular season finale at Sacramento State.
 For the third straight season, the team improved upon their wins tally and Harrel was named WAC Coach of the Year.